free shipping on orders over $50

 The size of the device and its electrical output matter, along with specific licensing requirements that can differ from one province to another.
 Even if you manage to get a license, using a stun gun for self-defense could lead to serious legal trouble.

-The risks often outweigh the benefits, so it's worth considering safer alternatives like personal alarms or pepper spray.
-Plus, emotional factors can affect how effective a weapon might be in a tense situation.
+The risks often outweigh the benefits, so it’s worth considering safer alternatives like personal alarms or pepper spray.
+Plus, emotional factors can affect how effective a self-defense weapon might be in a tense situation.

 To stay safe and within the law, it's important to understand the details of Canadian weapon laws and look for community resources that can help.